 Consider how most people live: Day in and day out they are fighting with one another, are endlessly busy doing things they deep down hate doing, their attention is constantly being distracted by superfluous things, and their minds are filled with an endless stream of conflicting thoughts — in a few words, their hearts and souls are being sucked into the vortex we call “modern living”.

 Inhabiting such a complicated world, it’s impossible not to be influenced by it.
-But through our thoughts, actions and attitude we can choose to simplify our lives and be more detached from its chaotic ways.
+But through our thoughts, actions and attitude we can choose to simplify our lives and be more detached from its chaotic ways, as well as inspire those around us to do the same.
 If you’d like to learn to live more simply so that you can improve your well-being, but you don’t know how, the following tips might prove helpful.